isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

--  ``basic-auth-user-file`` - is an alternative to ``basic-auth-user``: instead of presenting the user ID in the configuration file it is specified in the file indicated by this parameter.
+-  ``basic-auth-user-file`` - is an alternative to ``basic-auth-user``: instead of presenting the user ID in the configuration file it is specified in the first line of the file indicated by this parameter.

 -  ``basic-auth-password`` - specifies the password for basic HTTP authentication.
 This parameter is ignored when the user ID is not specified